airatk/airatk/README.md

 * **Isepleu (Исәпләү)**
   February — August 2022
-  `Python, Flask, Peewee ORM, TypeScript, Svelte, PostgreSQL, Gunicorn, Nginx`
+  `Python, Flask, Peewee ORM, TypeScript, Svelte, PostgreSQL, Nginx`
   Web app (SPA & API) for statistical accounting of medical organisations in the Republic of Tatarstan.
   **Responsibilities:** Preparation of technical specifications, design & mock-up, development of API & frontend of the app, launching on a server, implementation of additional features & design changes at the request of the client.

 * **Tulpar Control**
   October — December 2019, June — July 2020
-  `Python, Django, CSS & HTML, PostgreSQL, Gunicorn, Nginx`
+  `Python, Django, CSS & HTML, PostgreSQL, Nginx`
-  Web app (SSR app) for Tulpar Interior Group LLC (ООО «Тулпар Интерьер Групп») which is an order management system for manufacturing devisions of the company.
+  Web app (SSR app) for managing orders of manufacturing devisions of the Tulpar Interior Group LLC (ООО «Тулпар Интерьер Групп»).
   **Responsibilities:** Preparation of technical specifications, design & mock-up, development of backend & frontend of the app, launching on a server, implementation of additional features & design changes at the request of the client.

 * **Kaist**